Ripe berry sweetness, floral notes with a long, lemony finish

 Trabocca coffee felt that Ethiopian coffee was good, but that with proper motivation it could be truly excellent.
 So they created an incentive program intended to propel coffee farmers of the region to the upper echelons of the coffee world.
 The OCR program asks each farm to submit micro-lots of 1,500 to 3,000kg of only their best, ripest, deepest “cherry red” coffee possible.

-These coffee cherries are hand-picked, carefully sorted, washed and dried to bring out the best flavours each farmer is capable of.
+These coffee cherries are hand-picked fully ripe cherries, carefully sorted and processed to bring out the best flavours each farmer is capable of.
 Each of these premium coffee lots are then sent to auction where enthusiastic roasters and drinkers taste and bid up the prices of the choicest lots.
 In return for their care and dedication to making top-quality coffee the prices fetched are auction are then returned directly to the farmers so that they can improve their quality of life, equipment and motivation to create even better coffee next year.

 No Pre-Ground Beans?